 Posting an Income, Charge, or Expense Transaction

 Posting transactions in Rentec Direct software is very easy.
-The important element is knowing where to post so that the information will flow to all the correct ledgers for you.
+The key factor is understanding where to post information to ensure it reaches all the correct ledgers for you.

 Posting Income